QABoahene/spotify_themes_themify/data/processed/README.md

 # Processed Data

-This directory stores cleaned and processed data, as well as modeling files.
+This directory stores cleaned and processed data.